dyne/webnomad/README.md

 Webnomad is operated from the console terminal.

-The following dependencies must be installed: `zsh pandoc inotifywait`
+The following dependencies must be installed: `zsh pandoc`

+This dependency is optional for preview mode: ` inotifywait`

+These dependencies are optional for maildir support: `maildir-utils recode`

 ## BASIC USAGE